Paul McCartney: vocals, backing vocals, lead guitar, bass, piano

 The Complete Beatles Recording Sessions, Mark Lewisohn

-Recording was completed on 18 August, with the addition of the curiously slightly sharp piano notes, played by Paul McCartney, which herald the celebrated final words.
+Recording was completed on 18 August, with the addition of the slightly sharp piano notes, played by Paul McCartney, which herald the celebrated final words.